 Before we talk about choosing an editor, let’s set a few things straight.
 Many people use the terms “proofreading” and “editing” interchangeably, but they’re unique skill sets.

-A proofreader focuses on spelling errors, grammatical errors, punctuation, and typos.
+A proofreader focuses on spelling errors, grammatical errors (check out these essential grammar rules for communicating efficiently), punctuation, and typos.
 They also check for incorrect use of regional language and style consistency (copyediting).

 While a good editor corrects any obvious errors, their main focus is the overall quality of your writing.
 An editor reviews and changes your text with the goal of improving structure and flow.
 They focus on removing ambiguity and have the freedom to rewrite entire sentences and paragraphs.